Nivas777C/Nivas777C-implementation_fitness_tracker_using_python/README.md

 ## 🛠 Technologies Used
 - 🐍 Python
-- 📂 CSV / SQLite for data storage
+- 📂 CSV  for data storage
 - 📊 Matplotlib for progress visualization

 🚀 Stay Fit, Stay Motivated! 💪